projectchrono/chrono-website/news/index.md

 	<p>11 June 2013 -- New mailing list</p>
 	<a class="media-left" href="#"> <img src="/images/news/logo_chronoengine_small.png" style="width=100px"> </a>
-	<div class="media-body"> We created a new [https://groups.google.com/forum/#!forum/chronoengine forum] using Google Groups.
+	<div class="media-body"> We created a new
+	<a href="https://groups.google.com/forum/#!forum/chronoengine">forum</a> using Google Groups.
 This will serve also as a mailing list for the development team.
-		There is also an embedded version [http://www.chronoengine.info/chronoengine/forum.html here].
 	</div>
 </div>
 <div class = "well">